Download

 Medication Safety

-Healthcare providers must understand that prevention of medication errors is a large part of patient safety.
+Medication error prevention is a large part of patient safety.
 This bulletin provides an overview of different types of medication errors and offers some best practices to help healthcare providers prevent medication-related mistakes and the harmful consequences that may result.

 Errors by Medication Administration

-Errors can result from the administration of a dose that was not ordered, administration of a drug in a different form from what was ordered, and through inappropriate procedure for administration, such as crushing an extended release tablet.
+Errors can result from administering a dose that was not ordered, administrating a drug in a different form than what was ordered, or using inappropriate procedures for administration, such as crushing an extendedrelease tablet.

 Errors by Omission

-Medication omissions occur when a medication is not provided to a patient because it has not been administered and/or it has not been prescribed.
-These errors can take place throughout any stage of the medication-use process, including initial medication list, transcription miss, and pharmacy oversite (Grissinger & Alghamdi, 2017).
-Another common medication error is failing to administer the medication in a timely manner, within 30 minutes before or after the scheduled time.
-Although an omission often causes no immediate threat to the patient, it can cause delay in pain and symptom management,
+Medication omissions occur when a medication is not provided to a patient because it has not been administered or has not been prescribed.
+Another omission error is failing to administer the medication on time, within 30 minutes before or after the scheduled time.
+Although an omission often causes no immediate threat to the patient, it can delay pain and symptom management, increase the patient’s stay, increase the risk of sepsis, and even result in death.

 Errors by Near Miss

-A near miss is a dispensing error that is discovered and intercepted prior to reaching the patient.
-It means that the potential cause of harm does not result in harm.
-Commonly in healthcare, the clinician is not aware that the near miss error has occurred.
-When discovered, reporting the near miss will help the organization identify the events leading up to the error.
-This in turn will help patients by reducing the risk of future errors.
+A near miss is a dispensing error discovered and intercepted before reaching the patient.
+It means that the potential cause of harm does not result in actual harm.
+In healthcare, the clinician is often unaware that the near miss error has occurred.
+When discovered, reporting the near miss will help the organization identify the events leading up to the error, reducing the risk of future mistakes.

 Provider Controls

-• It is critical that clinicians adhere to the “5 Rights” of medication administration: right patient, right drug, right dose, right route, and right time (CDC, 2010).
+Educating the patient and clinician is a key factor into medication safety and error prevention.
+The Centers for Disease Control (CDC) website recommends that clinicians adhere to the “5 Rights” of medication administration: right patient, right drug, right dose, right route, and right time.
+Consider the following best practices.

-• Medication reconciliation is important to the administration and patient care process.
-Ensure all currently used and/or prescribed medications have been listed.
-This includes over the counter (OTC) drugs, herbal supplements, and medicated lotions.
-This will ensure that drug-to-drug interactions are avoided.
+• Medication reconciliation is essential to the administration and patient care process.
+To help avoid drugto-drug interactions, ensure all currently used and/or prescribed medications have been listed, including over-the-counter (OTC) drugs, herbal supplements, and medicated lotions.

-• Provide the patient and family educational handouts of the medications they are taking and assess their level of understanding, adjusting verbiage accordingly.
+• Provide the patient and family with educational handouts on the medications they are taking and assess their level of understanding, adjusting verbiage accordingly.

 • Create an environment of safety.
 Ensure there are no interruptions while administering/preparing medication and avoid distractions.